 Cuauhchita (MH602r)

-This black-line drawing of the compound glyph for the personal name Cuauhchita (“Eagle-Net Bag,” attested here as a man’s name) shows a profile view of the head of an eagle (cuauhtli) above a frontal view of what appears to be a gourd with the lower, bell part covered with a net (chitatli).
+This black-line drawing of the compound glyph for the personal name Cuauhchita (attested here as a man’s name) shows a profile view of the head of an eagle (cuauhtli) above a frontal view of a net bag (chitatli).
 The feathers on the eagle's head are spiky, and its visible eye and beak are open.

 Stephanie Wood